Old Saybrook in Middlesex County, Connecticut — The American Northeast (New England)

 Donald W. Kemble IV

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Old Saybrook World War I Monument (a few steps from this marker); Old Saybrook (approx. 0.8 miles away); a different marker also named Old Saybrook American Legion Post 113 Memorial (approx. 2.2 miles away); Old Lyme Veterans Memorial (approx. 3 miles away); Old Lyme (approx. 3.1 miles away); Westbrook Honor Roll Korean Conflict (approx. 3.8 miles away); Westbrooks Civil War Soldiers (approx. 3.8 miles away).
+Old Saybrook World War I Monument (a few steps from this marker); Old Saybrook (approx. 0.8 miles away); a different marker also named Old Saybrook (approx. one mile away); American Legion Post 113 Memorial (approx. 2.2 miles away); Old Lyme Veterans Memorial (approx. 3 miles away); Old Lyme (approx. 3.1 miles away); Westbrook Honor Roll Korean Conflict (approx. 3.8 miles away); Westbrooks Civil War Soldiers (approx. 3.8 miles away).
 Touch for a list and map of all markers in Old Saybrook.